 The Haines Family Lectureship on Clinical Research in Neurosurgery

 The Haines family has a long association with the Department of Neurosurgery at the University of Minnesota.
 The late Gerald Haines (pictured at left) came to the University of Minnesota to begin his residency training in neurosurgery in 1949 after serving in the Army in World War II.
 He completed his internship at Worcester City Hospital in Massachusetts and a year of pathology training at the University of Vermont.
 Dr. Haines finished his residency training in 1953, having done course and experimental work in pursuit of the PhD in Neurosurgery.
 He spent one year at the Montreal Neurological Institute under the tutelage of Wilder Penfield and William Cone.
 After completing training in 1953, Dr. Haines entered the practice of neurosurgery in Schenectady, NY.
-During the early years of his practice, he completed his PhD dissertation titled, “Studies on the Blood-brain and Blood-liquor Barriers by Radioisotope Methods,” and was awarded his degree in 1959.
+During the early years of his practice, he completed a PhD dissertation titled, “Studies on the Blood-brain and Blood-liquor Barriers by Radioisotope Methods,” and was awarded his degree in 1959.
 His dedication to the science of neurosurgery must have made a great impression on his son, Stephen, who followed in his footsteps many years later.

 Following in his father's footsteps